r9y9/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.toda.is.i.nagoya-u.ac.jp/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a software engineer / researcher passionate about speech synthesis.
+bio: I am a engineer/researcher passionate about speech synthesis.
 I love to write code and enjoy open-source collaboration on GitHub.
 Please feel free to reach out on Twitter and GitHub.
 # My research interests include speech synthesis, voice conversion, and machine learning.

 # Interests to show in About widget
 interests:
 - Speech Synthesis
 - Voice Conversion
-- Generative Models
+- Machine Learning
+- Singing Voice Synthesis

 # Education to show in About widget
 education: